 "When you're moving into your first or second apartment post-college, it's tempting to want to buy everything at once without really thinking about how it fits your personal style or what its ultimate function should be.
 Granted, there are necessities when you first move in, but you don't need to raid big-box furniture stores the first week you move in.
 Get to know your space and think long term.

 "I purchased a secondhand kitchen table in my first place and hated it.
 It was so ugly, not my style, and was poorly made, so when it came to my second place, I waited a while to find something that was a worthy investment.
 Even though it was mildly inconvenient to eat dinner on my coffee table for three months, it made it all worth it when I found the right piece.
-It was a worthy investment, and everyone who comes over compliments it!" — Stephanie DeAngelis, graphic designer and illustrator
+It was a worthy investment, and everyone who comes over compliments it!" — Stephanie DeAngelis, former graphic designer and illustrator

 Collecting Generic Art